-- (1) Subsection (a) is amended by striking the phrase "jury trial" wherever it appears and inserting the phrase "jury trial or a trial by the court" in its place. - (2) Subsection (b) is amended to read as follows: - "(b) If the court or jury finds that the person is not mentally ill or is not likely to injure himself or others as a result of mental illness, the court shall dismiss the petition and order the person's release.
-If the court or jury finds that the person is mentally ill and, because of that mental illness, is likely to injure himself or others if not committed, the court may order the person's commitment to the Department or to any other facility, hospital, or mental health provider, which the court believes is the least restrictive alternative consistent with the best interests of the person and the public.
-The period of commitment shall not exceed one year.
-The physician-members and psychologist-members of the Commission shall be competent and compellable witnesses at a hearing or trial held pursuant to this chapter.
-The jury to be used in any case where a jury trial is demanded under this chapter shall be impaneled, upon order of the court, from the jurors in attendance upon other branches of the court, who shall perform the services in addition to and as part of their duties in the court." - (t) A new section 21-545.01 is added to read as follows: "§ 21-545.01.
+- (1) Subsection (a) is amended by striking the phrase "jury trial" wherever it appears and inserting the phrase "jury trial or a trial by the court" in its place. - (2) Subsection (b) is amended to read as follows: - "(b)(1) If the court or jury finds that the person is not mentally ill or is not likely to injure himself or others as a result of mental illness, the court shall dismiss the petition and order the person's release. - "(2) If the court or jury finds that the person is mentally ill and, because of that mental illness, is likely to injure himself or others if not committed, the court may order the person's commitment to the Department or to any other facility, hospital, or mental health provider that the court believes is the least restrictive alternative consistent with the best interests of the person and the public.
+An order of commitment issued pursuant to this paragraph shall be for a period of one year." - (3) New subsections (c) and (d) are added to read as follows: - "(c) The psychiatrists and qualified psychologists who are members of the Commission shall be competent and compellable witnesses at a hearing or trial held pursuant to this chapter. - "(d) The jury to be used in any case where a jury trial is demanded under this chapter shall be impaneled, upon order of the court, from the jurors in attendance upon other branches of the court, who shall perform the services in addition to and as part of their duties in the court.". - (u) A new section 21-545.01 is added to read as follows:

+"§ 21-545.01.
 Renewal of commitment status by Commission; review by court.

-Note, New § 21-545.01
+New § 21-545.01